H4tch/hugo-plus/docs/shortcodes/stream.md

 # Parameters
 * text - Message body of the post, may contain
-* date - Date of the post in the format "Jan 02 2006"
+* date.format - Date of the post in the format "Jan 02 2006"
 * link - Turns the text(unless link_text is defined) into a link to this address
 * link_text - Text added at the end of `text` and links to `link`.
 		Won't be shown if `link` isn't set